-I was looking for a gluten free carrot cake and found this Nigella Lawson recipe, which sounded intriguing as she says it comes from Venetian Jews in the original ghetto.
-I changed it slightly taking out the rum!!
-Restorative Yoga followed by alcoholic cake, students could be lost for hours in the forest 🌳.
-I also cut the sugar down to half the quantity a substituted coconut sugar.
+I was looking for a gluten free carrot cake and found this Nigella Lawson recipe, which sounded intriguing as she says it comes from Venetian Jews in the ghetto.
+As usual, Ive slightly changed it, including cutting the sugar by half and substituted coconut sugar for caster sugar, as I find most recipes too sweet.
 Cake was deliciously moist and super yummy.

 For the carrot cake

 3 tbsp pine nuts

 75g golden sultanas

 125ml organic rapeseed oil, plus extra for greasing

 ½ lemon, finely grated zest and juice